stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 06 (P2L3) - UML Class Models.md

 ### Superclass & Subclass Quiz

-_Among omnivores and vegetarians, which is the superclass and which is the subclass?_
+_Among omnivores and vegetarians, which is the superclass and which is the subclass_?

 Vegetarians are the superclass; omnivores are the subclass.